kaigomes7/cibs-syllabus-organizer/README.md

 ## Testing

-You can run both the unit and integration tests by running `rspec .`
+You can test both the unit and integration tests by running `rspec .`

-You can run
+You can test the code coverage by running

 ## Execute Code Locally